 - Corn requires adequate watering.
-When planted during the raining season, the water from the rain is adequate for it.
+When planted during the rainy season, the water from the rain is adequate for it.

 - Water two or three times a week in the absence of rain.
-Water need for corn plant is 5 cm (2 inches) of water each week.
+Water needed for corn plants is 5 cm (2 inches) of water each week.

 - Keep foliage dry water near the soil level so the foliage remains dry to prevent fungal problems.